-Collaborative Pairs is a leadership training program developed by the King’s Fund – an independent charity working to improve health and care in England.
+Collaborative Pairs is a free leadership training program which was developed by the King’s Fund, an independent charity working to improve health care in England.

-The aim of the program is to help consumers and health care providers work together to improve health care in north western Melbourne.
+Collaborative Pairs Australia is a trial of the program in Australia.
+The aim of the program is to help consumers and health care providers work together to improve health care.

 The program’s key objectives are to:

 - Build participant’s skills in developing collaborative partnerships